mattiolichiara/AI_MAZE/README.md

 ![A.I.
 Solving](MEDIA/diff.PNG)

-If you're new to the game here's a little tutorial about the game commands
+If you're new to the game here's a little tutorial about the game commands:

 ![Tutorial](MEDIA/tutorial.PNG)